 Before we completely dismiss mobile-friendly websites, it’s a fair question to ask: Why would companies (or individuals) opt for mobile-friendly websites?

-Ironically, some companies use them to deter mobile users from browsing on their phone.
+Ironically, some companies use them to deter mobile users from browsing on their phones.
 If the company built an app, for example, they would rather funnel them to the system they created specifically for phones (and tablets).
 This could be for functionality or security reasons.
 Often, you have greater control of both when you have a well-designed application.

 The other reason companies and individuals opt for mobile-friendly pages is because the two terms are often used interchangeably, and first-time website builders often don’t know the difference.
-To combat this confusion, all layouts created with Constant Contact’s website builder are mobile-responsive.

 In short, unless you plan on building a mobile app as a part of your long-term business plan, it’s best to stick with a mobile-responsive design.